-CT is an important imaging method in cancer diagnostics and follow-up.
+CT is an important imaging method in cancer diagnostics and follow-up of cancer.
 It is also an indispensable tool for planning radiotherapy.

 What happens during a CT scan?